SignalK/specification/gitbook-docs/resources.md

 As the number of entries within a specific resource group can be large, you can provide parameters with your request to limit the number of entries returned.

 These parameters can be used individually or together to return the required resource entries.

+_Note: The ability to use parameters to restrict the returned entries will be determined by the provider of the resource._

 ### via HTTP
 Parameters are specified as a query string _e.g. ../resources/routes?param1=value1&param2=value2"_